Who We Are

 We steward 40 acres of rolling land just north of Mount Vernon, Iowa.
-2023 will be our second season farming on this property.
+2024 will be our third season farming on this property.
 We grow over 150 varieties medicinal and culinary herbs, flowers, and perennial shrubs on our Certified Naturally Grown herb farm.
 For a full list of the plants we grow, click here.

-In addition to growing botanicals, we raise 100% pasture-raised Katahdin sheep.
+In addition to growing botanicals, we raise 100% pastured lamb.
 Raising ruminant animals on pasture is a beautiful pairing - the sheep eat nutritionally-dense forage while offering fertility directly back to the land.
 When plants and grasses are grazed, it stimulates deeper root growth which leads to increased levels of organic matter in the soil, less soil compaction, and more resilience to the effects of drought as the roots can access water deeper in the earth.
 Protecting & restoring our soil is the main goal for this operation.
 Raising sheep on pasture offers the opportunity for mutual flourishing of both land and animal, while also producing a high-quality, nutrient-dense, & sustainable source of meat.
-Our pasture-raised lamb will be available for sale in the fall of 2023.
+To learn more about our pastured lamb operation, visit lambsquarter.com.

-Sign up for our newsletter to be the first to know about our current and upcoming offerings, including new product releases, when our pastured lamb is available, where to find us and our products & special discounts given only to subscribers.
+Sign up for our newsletter to be the first to know about our current and upcoming offerings, new product releases, where to find us and our products, & receive special discounts given only to subscribers.